Merck Manual

 • Diiodotyrosine + monoiodotyrosine T3

-Synthesis of thyroid hormones
+Synthesis of Thyroid Hormones

 T3 and T4 remain incorporated in thyroglobulin within the follicle until the follicular cells take up thyroglobulin as colloid droplets.
 Once inside the thyroid follicular cells, T3 and T4 are cleaved from thyroglobulin.

 Free T3 and T4 are then released into the bloodstream, where they are bound to serum proteins for transport.
 The primary transport protein is thyroxine-binding globulin (TBG), which has high affinity but low capacity for T3 and T4.
-TBG normally carries about 75% of bound thyroid hormones.
+TBG normally carries approximately 75% of bound thyroid hormones.

 The other binding proteins are